Oliver-Leete/Configs/README.md

 In addtion to the scroll wheel, having a small trackball on the keyboard should stop jumping to the mouse for small tasks.
 I have xmonad update my pointer position based on window swaps, so the cursor should already be close to where I need it.

+# Laptop Stuff

+So I needed to go back to the office, and lugging a desktop computer back and forth didn't sound fun, so I finally got a new laptop.
+With the new laptop came the requirement for some new config stuff.

+## Xmobar Icons

+I wanted to use nerdfont icons to represent things like battery level and network connection.
+I don't think there is a good way to do this in xmobar, so I made a litte bash script that would output these icons and then had xmobar run that script.
+It's nothing fancy, just checks the battery state and returns the relevant icon, and does the same with network state.
+It also adds some actions to the icons, so that clicking on them makes a notification with some more info in it.
+It'd be nice to have that information in hover text, but it doesn't look like that's possible with xmobar, maybe it's time to move to another bar.
+It also adds a bluetooth icon, at the moment it doesn't track bluetooth state, just provides a shortcut to bluetooth settings.

+## Screen Management

+blank.